segmentio/segment-docs/src/privacy/faq.md

 All Segment plans include access to the Privacy Portal.
 Data privacy is a fundamental Segment feature, not an add-on.

-### If I block data at the Source level, can I reverse it or get that data back using Segment's Data Replay feature?
+### If I block data at the source level, can I reverse it or recover the data using Segment's Data Replay feature?

-If you use Privacy Controls to block data at the Source level, the data never enters Segment, and we cannot Replay that data for you.
-We recommend caution when blocking data at the Source level.
+When you block data at the source level using Privacy Controls, the data never enters Segment.
+As a result, Segment can't replay the data.
+Segment recommends exercising caution when blocking data at the source level.

 ### The Privacy Portal classified my property as `Yellow`, but it's required for some of my destinations to function.
 What should I do?